List of The Chronicles of Amber characters: The Amber royal family

 Much information about the royal family is compiled only in the authorized companion book Roger Zelazny's Visual Guide to Castle Amber.
 Some personal colors and offspring are identified only there.

 The founder of the family is Dworkin Barimen, who first appears as a mad sorcerer.
 He is the creator of the Primal Pattern and father of Oberon.
-The surname Barimen is an anagram of "in Amber" and may or may not have been intended as the name of a House of Chaos; it is similar to the name "Shambarimen", the maker of a major artifact in Philip Jose Farmer's World of Tiers series, and is likely a voluntary tip of the hat to him.
+The surname Barimen is an anagram of "in Amber" and may or may not have been intended as the name of a House of Chaos; it is similar to the name "Shambarimen", the maker of a major artifact in Philip José Farmer's World of Tiers series, and is likely a voluntary tip of the hat to him.
 Computer programmer Felix Croes uses "Dworkin" as a pseudonym, referring to Dworkin Barimen, and named his MUD software platform Dworkin's Game Driver.

 Dworkin was born into House Barimen, a noble family in the Courts of Chaos.
 His usual appearance was that of a dwarf, although like many Lords of Chaos, he was able to change his shape.

 Early in Amber's history, Dworkin served in the court of his son, King Oberon, as an advisor and teacher of magical skills, including the power of creating Trumps.
 He was frequently absent from Amber, in places unknown.
 His students included many or most of Oberon's children, including Bleys, Brand, and Fiona, who received advanced instruction.

 After obtaining the Left Eye of the Serpent of Chaos (which would later be known as the Jewel of Judgment) through methods unknown, he fled into Shadow and met the Unicorn of Order.
 With her help and using the Eye, he inscribed the Primal Pattern, giving form to Amber.
 Prior to the beginning of The Chronicles of Amber, Dworkin went mad, apparently because of damage to the Primal Pattern, which was linked to and reflected in his own mind.

 Dworkin’s children and grandchildren are: